 The benefit of deferring is that it postpones your income tax liability both on your compensation and on any growth the compensation experiences.
-One potential downside lurks in the fact that you'd have general creditor exposure to your employer during the deferral period.
-When you do receive a distribution, 100% of what you receive (including any capital appreciation) gets taxed at the ordinary income rate that is applicable to you at the time.7
+One potential downside lurks in the fact that you'd have general creditor exposure to your employer during the deferral period-which includes the entire period during which you are supposed to receive payments.
+When you do receive a distribution, 100% of what you receive (including any capital appreciation) gets taxed at the ordinary income rate that is applicable to you at the time.
+Once again, these types of decisions need to be taken considering the current and future income tax rates you expect you would be subject to.